ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Site Customization - Colors And Logo
 ====================================

 The VIRTEL administrator can customize the color settings for all applications or for specific applications.
 The custom settings are defined in a style sheet which by default is called  custom.css.
 The file is modified by an administrator and then uploaded to a VIRTEL directory designated for storage of customer files.
 In compatibility mode this is usually CLI-DIR, normally found within the HTML-TRSF VSAM file.
 In "Option mode", however, this can be any user directory or file name.
-See :ref:`"customization modes"<#_V457UG_customizing_with_option>` for more details on the customization modes.
+See :ref:`"Virtel Customization modes"<#_V457UG_customizing_with_option>` for more details on the customization modes.

 .. index::
    pair: CSS; Customization